OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 See `What is UEFI Secure Boot and how it works? <https://access.redhat.com/articles/5254641>`_ and `Installation of RHEL8 on UEFI system with Secure Boot enabled fails with error 'invalid signature' on vmlinuz <https://access.redhat.com/solutions/3771941>`_.

+If you install third party Linux_kernel_ driver modules the Secure_Boot_ may block these modules:

+* VirtualBox_: See `Installing Virtualbox and Secure Boot / Kernel Signing <https://forums.virtualbox.org/viewtopic.php?t=113162>`_.

+* NVIDIA_: TBD

 **Workaround:** Disable Secure_Boot_ from UEFI_ or BIOS_ settings.
 After the OS installation has completed, Secure_Boot_ may be reenabled and the OS should boot correctly in this mode, unless you build your own custom Linux_kernel_ due to special device drivers etc.